kishoremn11/starter-academic/content/home/skills_cae.md

 # Order that this section appears on the page.
 weight: 30

-title: Skills
+title: CAE Software Skills
-subtitle: CAE Software
+subtitle:

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
 - description: 40%
-  icon:
+  icon: dice-one
-  icon_pack:
+  icon_pack: fas
   name: Flow3D
 - description: 40%
   icon: